victesa/victesa/README.md

 # 💫 About Me:
-I major on android apps but I have done AI, web3 and blockchain projects
+I love Kotlin and I use it to engineer android apps and kotlin backend applications

 ## 🌐 Socials: